JohnCoene/javascript-for-r/_book/3-25-htmlwidgets-advanced.md

 controller.init();
 ```

-Then the package can be documented to export the newly-created function and loaded in the environment to test the feature, as shown in FIgure \@ref(fig:gio-stats).
+Then the package can be documented to export\index{export} the newly-created function and loaded in the environment\index{environment} to test the feature, as shown in FIgure \@ref(fig:gio-stats).

 ```r
 # create gio object